 Figure 4.
-Surface temperature in Baffin Bay.
+Surface water temperature in Baffin Bay.

-(December-January-February; DJF) water temperature increased in a step-wise manner from winter 2013-2014 to winter 2015-2016.
+Physical Water setting temperature varied little between sampling locations. distinct seasonal pattern was observed, with temperatures increasing in late winterearly spring, peaking during summer, and then decreasing in early fall (Figure 4).
+It is interesting to note that winter (December-January-February; DJF) water temperature increased in a step-wise manner from winter 20132014 to winter 2015-2016.
 For example, the winter 2013-2014 average was 11.4°C compared to winter 2014-2015 (16.9°C) and winter 2015-2016 (19.1°C) (Fig. 4).
-Salinity was very high at the start of the sampling period in May 2013, exceeding 70 in the upper Alazan and Laguna Salada (Fig. 5).
-Salinity tended to decrease over the course of the study, with the decrease accelerating in spring 2015 as a result of heavy rainfall in the watershed (Fig. 5).
-Prior to spring 2015, the highest salinity was observed near the mouth of Baffin Bay, particularly in the tributaries, while lowest salinity was observed near the mouth of Baffin Bay.
-Following the heavy rainfall in spring 2015, the pattern reversed, with highest salinities typically observed in near the mouth of Baffin Bay and much lower salinities observed in western Baffin Bay (Fig. 5).
-In late spring-early summer of both 2013 and 2014, intrusion of lower salinity water from
+Salinity was very high at the start of the sampling period in May 2013, exceeding 70 in the upper Alazan and Laguna Salada (Figure 5).
+Salinity tended to decrease through the middle of 2015, with the decrease accelerating in spring 2015 as a result of heavy rainfall in the watershed (Fig. 5).
+Prior to spring 2015, the highest salinity was consistently recorded in western Baffin Bay, particularly in the tributaries, while lowest salinity was observed near the mouth of Baffin Bay (Figure 6).
+Following the heavy rainfall in spring 2015, the pattern reversed, with highest salinities typically observed near the mouth of